 Technical: How does the WP-cron trigger a backup?

 The automatic backup function relies on a WP-Cron function being executed.
-Normal cron jobs run at specific times that are determined by the server settings, but the WP-Cron function runs every time the site is visited.
-The WP-Cron function is beneficial because it enables WordPress powered websites to run correctly on any kind of server setup, eliminating most of the specific server requirements.
+Normal cron jobs run at specific times that are determined by the server settings, but the WP-Cron function runs when the site is visited.
+The WP-Cron function is beneficial because it means that WordPress powered websites can run correctly on any kind of server setup, eliminating most of the specific server requirements.
 Some jobs take a lot of time, so each time the page is loaded, WordPress checks whether it is necessary to run the WP-Cron function and makes a request to the wp-cron.php file over HTTP.
-The main task of this file is to keep running WP-Cron function as a separate background process, without slowing down the load time of the page requested by the user.
+The main task of this file is to keep running WP-Cron function as a separate background process, without slowing down the load time of the page requested by the person visiting your site.

 A backup can also fail if there are issues with your WP-Cron function.
 There can be exceptions when the WP-Cron function can’t complete the jobs within the execution time, or if it isn’t working.
-Situations are different but most people blame WordPress for that.
-As the the WP-Cron is based on the setup of your web host and the associated server configuration, many issues are not caused by WordPress.
+As the WP-Cron is based on the setup of your web host and the associated server configuration, many issues are not caused by WordPress.